ruthgn/Movie-Recommendation-System/movie-recommendation-system.md

 I think the recommendations generated from *The Silence of The Lamb* are particularly great for those who enjoy thrillers and horror titles!

 Are you looking for movie recommendations?
-Feel free to run this code yourself by accessing the project [repository](https://github.com/ruthgn/Movie-Recommendation-System) and input your favorite movie to see what other movies you may possibly enjoy!
+Feel free to run this code yourself by accessing the project [repository](https://github.com/ruthgn/Movie-Recommendation-System) and inputing your favorite movie!